hyurl/sfn/docs/v06x/en-US/http-controller.md

 - `route(httpMethod: string, path: string)` e.g. `route("GET", "/demo")`

-When using as a namespace, it contains these methods, each one is a short-hand for corresponding HTTP request method.
+When using as a namespace, it contains these methods, each one is a short-hand for the corresponding HTTP request method.

 - `route.delete(path: string)`
 - `route.get(path: string)`